ajmal017/amp/documentation/technical/metadata_handling.md

   - Is it an informed guess?
   - Is it what we were told by somebody on the street?

-# Our flow for ingesting data
+# Our flow for on-boarding data

-- The process we follow is:
+- The process we follow has multiple stages

-## 1. Idea generation
+## Idea generation

-- We come up with ideas from papers, books, ...
+- We come up with ideas from papers, books, etc. about interesting datasets and models
 - Currently this is done informally in GitHub tasks

-## 2. Data sets collection
+## Datasets collection

-- It is informed by a modeling idea or just pre-emptively (e.g., "this data makes us come up with a modeling ideas")
+- Dataset collection is informed by a modeling idea or just "this data makes us come up with a modeling ideas"

 - E.g., see GitHub tasks under the `Datasets` milestone

-- Currently, the result of this activity should go in the `MonsterDataSource` (see below), and currently is in the Monster Spreadsheet
+- The result of this activity should go in the `MonsterDataSource` (see below)

-## 3. Exploratory analysis of data sets

-- We:
-  - look for data needed by a model; or
-  - browse data and come up with modeling ideas

-- Currently the result of this activity is in the GitHub tasks / Monster Spreadsheet
+  - Currently is in the Monster Spreadsheet

-## 4. Prioritize data sources downloading
+## Prioritize data sources downloading

-- We decide which data set to download:
+- We decide which dataset to download based on several competing criteria:
+  - Business objective, e.g.,
-  - Based on business objective (e.g., a source for oil vs one for ags)
+    - a source for oil is more interesting than one for ags
-    - Amount of models that can be built out of the data
+    - the amount of models that can be built out of the data
-  - Complexity of downloading
+  - Complexity of downloading (e.g., data in PDF vs data in CSV format)
   - Uniqueness
   - Cost
   - ...

 - Currently we:
-  - Track these activities in the Monster Spreadsheet and
+  - Track these activities in the Monster Spreadsheet; and
   - File issues against ETL2

-## 5. Data download
+## Data download

 - Download the raw data (both metadata and payload) and put it into a suitable form inside ETL2

 - Ideally we would like to have each data source to be available both historically and in real-time
-  - On the one side, only the real-time data can inform us on publication delay, reliability of the downloading process, delay to acquire the data on our side, throttling, ...
+  - On the one side, only the real-time data can inform us about:
+    - publication delay,
+    - reliability of the downloading process
+    - delay to acquire the data on our side
+    - throttling, ...
   - On the other side, we would prefer to do the additional work of putting data in production (with all the on-going maintenance effort) only when we know this data is useful for our models or can be sold
   - We need to strike a balance between these two needs

-- Currently we track these activities into GH tasks
+- Currently we track these activities into GitHub tasks
-  - We use the `DataEncyclopedia` and `etl_guides` to track data sources available and APIs
+  - We use the `DataEncyclopedia` and `etl_guides` to track data source available and APIs

-## 6. Transform data into our internal P1 representation
+## Transform data into P1 representation

+- We want to transform all metadata and payload data into a standard P1 representation
 - See below

-## 7. Sanity check of the data
+## Sanity check of the data

 - We want to check that the downloaded data is sane, e.g.,
   - Did we miss anything we wanted to download?